Adma wa Dafneh: History

-Residency and Accommodations
+Residency and accommodations

 Residency

-Adma wa Dafneh today is mostly home to the mid-class and the high society, as well as foreign diplomats and international business men working in Lebanon.
-The town includes some of the most prestigious gated communities in Lebanon such as BelHorizon Village and Admir.
+Adma wa Dafneh today is mostly home to the upper mid-class and the high society, as well as foreign diplomats and international business expatriates working in Lebanon.
+The town includes some of the most prestigious gated communities in Lebanon, such as BelHorizon Village and Admir.
 Mansions, large homes, as well as family buildings represent most of the dwellings in Adma.

 Accommodations

 The town has also managed to create its own ecosystem of accommodations which includes a Carrefour Market, convenience stores, gas stations, churches, a medical center, schools, restaurants, shops, hotels, etc.